 As we discussed in Issue No. 6 of Info Point, site testing is done at your site with your employees using your equipment and your data.
 There is no simulation during site testing.
 You and your employees can test the system to make sure the custom application accurately reflects your business processes.
 Site testing may also uncover additional bugs that had not been discovered previously.
 Once you have worked with the new application, you can provide additional feedback to your consultants about the system.
 Changes can be made at this point.
 However, remember that any change at this point will affect the cost and schedule of the project; the larger the change the larger the impact to both these parameters.

-With custom software, you get an application that fits your unique needs by automating your existing business processes.
+With custom beta software, you get an application that fits your unique needs by automating your existing business processes.
 Since you are involved in the custom software development project from beginning to end, you can make sure that your custom application will help your business move forward, not hinder it from doing so.
 And when you need changes, upgrades, and expansions to continue to grow your business, custom software positions you to make these changes when you need them.